 The first week of the Inquiry’s evidential hearings proved interesting, and included:

-- UK Policy toward Iraq in 2001, 24 November, Chairman’s Opening Statement; Simon Webb, Peter Ricketts and William Patey
+- British policy toward Iraq in 2001, 24 November, Chairman’s Opening Statement; Simon Webb, Peter Ricketts and William Patey

 - Weapons of Mass Destruction, 25 November, William Ehrman and Tim Dowse